mutefiRe/gmbh-monorepo/printer-api/README.md

 # Printer API

+Disclaimer: This project is based on the original idea of g.m.b.h. and its original source code, enhanced and extended with AI.

 Stateless discovery + print + status API for ESC/POS printers.
 Design goal: run without CUPS for POS thermal printers.

 ## API docs